MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 ## Authorization

-After<!--note from editor: Via MWSG.--> a user is authenticated, authorization determines which areas the user can access, such as the pages and reports they can open and the permissions they have on associated data.
+After a user is authenticated, authorization determines which areas the user can access, such as the pages and reports they can open and the permissions they have on associated data.
 For more information, see the following articles:

 [User Permissions in the Application](user-security.md#user-permissions-in-the-application)